siakhorsand/Housing-Market-Case-Study/README.md

-# Analyzing Factors Affecting Housing Prices in Boston
+# Analyzing Factors Affecting Housing Prices in Boston using R
 **Introduction**:

 In this project, we dissect the factors influencing housing prices in Boston to create predictive models for future pricing.
 Our data-driven approach sheds light on these variables, benefiting real estate stakeholders and decision-makers in Boston and beyond.